I critique anime, games, movies, books, and more, getting to deeper levels of analysis and thought than many other critics on the web.

 A lot of times, in Western culture, we dismiss the value of emotions.
 We don't like being emotionally persuaded.
 We like to think we only respond to logical reasoning.
 We're a society that values the scientific mindset, which yields many positive results, but one negative result of this is that we no longer seem to judge art by how it makes us feel or study how it impacts our emotions.
 We want to gauge everything on lists and pit this show against that one like it's a dog show.
 We often think that there exists some kind of objective criteria that we can use to measure the quality of art or story.

 But the thing is, you can't take personal feelings out of the equation.
-Even Roger Ebert, undeniably one of the best film critics of the 20th century, said (I'm horribly paraphrasing) that he doesn't take himself out of it; he didn't review films without referring to his own personal reaction to it.
+Even Roger Ebert, undeniably one of the best film critics of the 20th century, said (I'm horribly paraphrasing) that he doesn't take himself out of it; he didn't review films without referring to his own personal reaction to them.
 That's why I think it's important to study anime for the emotional response it generates from the viewer.
-This can, of course, vary considerably depending on the audience, but it also can be a good starting point from which to delve deeper into analysis: you start with your first, instinctual reaction to something and then explore and analyze why you felt those feelings in reaction, if that was the artist's intention, etc.
+This can, of course, vary considerably depending on the audience, but it also can be a good starting point from which to delve deeper into the analysis: you start with your first, instinctual reaction to something and then explore and analyze why you felt those feelings in reaction, if that was the artist's intention, etc.

 Trust your gut; if you watch an anime for 5 episodes or so and don't take any interest in any of the characters, don't watch it further.
 I feel like people intuitively can sense the quality of an anime or anything else without needing a ton of logical reasoning.
 (I'll talk about some of the more logic-based hallmarks of good writing later.)

-Basically this boils down to having a few things that have to be present from the beginning:
+Basically, this boils down to having a few things that have to be present from the beginning:

 - A meaningful conflict is established.